cyverse-archive/DiscoveryEnvironmentBackend/services/Donkey/doc/endpoints/app-metadata.md

 Unsecured Endpoint: GET /get-analysis-categories/{category-set}

 Delegates to metadactyl: GET /get-analysis-categories/{category-set}

 This endpoint is a passthrough to the metadactyl endpoint using the same path.
 Please see the metadactyl documentation for more information.

-## Determining if an Analysis Can be Exported

-Unsecured Endpoint: POST /can-export-analysis

-Delegates to metadactyl: POST /can-export-analysis

-This endpoint is a passthrough to the metadactyl endpoint using the same path.
-Please see the metadactyl documentation for more information.